-The comprehensibility and ordering of contents occur largely based on attributing proper and common names, expressions and phrases that are linguistically formulated, and the descriptions and principles that make it possible to define matters.
-Teachers who reduce the subject contents of a lesson, thus, must focus on clearly identifying certain subject nomenclature in their reduction.
+The comprehensibility and ordering of contents occur largely on the basis of attributing proper and common names, expressions and phrases that are linguistically formulated, and the descriptions and principles that make it possible to define matters.
+Teachers who reduce the subject contents of a lesson thus need to focus on clearly identifying certain subject nomenclature in their reduction.
 In a more general connection, the following subject nomenclatures are distinguished: